 Mapping the global startup ecosystem

 The size of the logistics startup community has exploded in recent years.
-In 2018, logistics startups collected more than $6 billion in VC funding globally.5 And by Feb 2019 had already seen $2.5 billion invested in venture rounds raised by logistics, supply chain management, and shipping companies.6
+In 2018, logistics startups collected more than $6 billion in VC funding globally.5 And by Feb 2019 we had already seen $2.5 billion invested in venture rounds raised by logistics, supply chain management, and shipping companies.6

 Incumbents have numerous potential allies in this startup community, whether it’s the Software-as-a-Service (SaaS) providers offering customer-centric interfaces, end-to-end visibility, advanced analytics, and more, or the hardware developers supplying the key building blocks of the intelligent IoT-powered and automated value chain.